CharHubAI/stage-template/README.md

 # Overview

+A Generative Extension is a software component written by other people that can be used within a chat with a language model.
+They are meant to add functionality like expression packs (showing a character's emotional state with a set of images), UIs for mini-games, special prompt handling, or even interacting with third-party APIs.
 If you're familiar with React and/or TypeScript, you can write an extension yourself.

 ### Extension Use Cases
 - Creating a UI for a world, character, or setting